Neural-Sorcerer/MC-Calib/README.md

 # 📚 About MC-Calib

-**MC-Calib** is a generic and robust calibration toolbox for multi-camera systems, described in the following paper
+**MC-Calib** is a generic and robust calibration toolbox for multi-camera systems, described in the following paper:

 > 📄 Paper: [MC-Calib: A Generic and Robust Calibration Toolbox for Multi-Camera Systems](docs/MC-Calib.pdf)